hughobrien/psu-constitution/PSU-Constitution-2014-v2-Schedules.md

 14. Commission reports and judgements shall maintain confidentiality of all confidential material sought and presented to them.

-SCHEDULE VIII: PUBLICATIONS
+## Schedule 8: Publications

 1. The Business of the Union requires openness and availability, as well as the provision of information on a wide range of issues.
 As such, the utility of an online presence alongside traditional mechanisms for media and communication are available.
 The President as the face of the Union and as the source of accountability and responsibility for the Union shall maintain oversight of the details that are placed in hard or soft format regarding the presence of the PSU.

-2. The President shall have final say on the details and content of information pertaining to the PSU
+2. The President shall have final say on the details and content of information pertaining to the PSU.

-3. The Public Relations Officer shall carry out the terms of their office in due course to the Constitution (Publicity Officer) and in working with the President
+3. The Public Relations Officer shall carry out the terms of their office in due course to the Constitution (Publicity Officer) and in working with the President.

-4. The President and Public Relations Officer shall work together to ensure that the availability of information to the members of the Union is fulfilled
+4. The President and Public Relations Officer shall work together to ensure that the availability of information to the members of the Union is fulfilled.

-5. Accountability for the content of any information rests with the President and as such, the President should seek advice from the Executive Committee with regard to any information or communications which they are unsure of or feels is not conducive to fairness, equality and legality
+5. Accountability for the content of any information rests with the President and as such, the President should seek advice from the Executive Committee with regard to any information or communications which they are unsure of or feels is not conducive to fairness, equality and legality.

-6. Use of the Facilities for communication whether in hard format or soft format2 without proper authorisation by those responsible will be seen as contrary to the provisions of the Executive Management of the Union and a breach of these guidelines
+6. Use of the Facilities for communication whether in hard format or soft format without proper authorisation by those responsible will be seen as contrary to the provisions of the Executive Management of the Union and a breach of these guidelines

-55

-Appendix I: Results and Referenda